 – I’ll put this on my to-do list as well.
 Thank you for suggesting it! (:

 11. “mental aspects of tennis”

 – This is another area that you can find at WebTennis24.com under the section “Mental Tennis“.
-Here you’ll find some unique content in the sense that each stroke is presented from a mental aspect: what you should visualize yourself achieving, how you should control your body and other mental elements that I personally studied for many years because I was one of those less talented individuals who had to figure out how tennis works.
-Enjoy! 🙂
+Here you’ll find some unique content in the sense that each stroke is presented from a mental aspect: what you should visualize yourself achieving, how you should control your body, and other mental elements that I personally studied for many years because I was one of those less talented individuals who had to figure out how tennis works on my own.
+Enjoy! (:

 12. “how to make the necessary mental adjustments when your match may be slipping away”

-– From my point of view, when you see the match slipping away you should realize that you’ve got nothing to lose.
-Therefore, as I tell my students… if my opponent is going to take this match, at least I’ll make him/her work hard for it.
+– From my point of view, when you see the match slipping away, you should realize that you’ve got nothing to lose.
+Therefore, as I tell my students… if my opponent is going to take this match, at least I’ll make them work hard for it.

 I’ll play with the confidence of somebody who goes out fighting.

 You want the match?
 Then come and get it! (;

 13. “how to stay focused/poised when you’re in control of the match, staying confident but not cocky”

 – It is so easy to lose your concentration during the match, especially when you are ahead.